supertopher/unix-starter-kit/READ_ME.md

 *Bringing all together with something completely different*

 Lets install python and a python version manager.
 As with any command line installation in OSX we should start with ```brew```.
 There is a project called ```pyenv``` for python version management that functions almost identically to ```rbenv```.
+This is the [Pyenv Github Page](https://github.com/yyuu/pyenv).
+The github page of projects is a great place to find information on installation and trouble shooting.
+They may not always have the answer, but it is best to check with the authors before consulting random people on stack overflow.

-[Pyenv Github Page](https://github.com/yyuu/pyenv)  Let's install that package with ```brew```.
-You should alwasys read the output after a brew install to see if there are postinstallation notes.
+Let's install pyenv with ```brew```.
+You should always read the output after a brew install to see if there are postinstallation notes.
 However in this one case: Do **NOT** follow the postinstallation instructions.
 We are going to add the path for python manually.
 To start let's see what python this system is using now with ```which```.
 You should see output simalair to:

 ```
 /usr/bin/python